dev9012675/library-management/README.md

   POST /api/auth/login
 ```
 Firstly, it checks user credentials.
 If valid, it generates Access and Refresh Tokens and saves them in cookies.
-If not, then an appropriate message is sent to the client.
+The refresh token is also stored in the database as a backup.If credentials are not valid, then an appropriate message is sent to the client.

 #### Request Body